kaapstorm/pregnant_justice/src/z_notes.rst

     Member of the Family Defence Foundation, husband of Louise Newton

 William "Bill" E. Palatine:
-    Republican representative for the 23rd congressional district of California
+    Republican representative for the 8th congressional district of South Carolina

+.. # South Carolina has 7 congressional districts.

+Maritta Lewis:
+    Personal assistant to Bill Palatine

 James R. Nelson:
     Member of the Family Defence Foundation, husband of Katherine Nelson